Phase transitions above the upper critical dimension: Introduction: Second-order phase transitions and the scaling picture

 So, the context is that of second-order phase transitions.
 Let us {recall} some of the essential results of the theory of phase transitions and critical phenomena.
 According to the standard picture, six critical exponents, $\alpha$, $\beta$, $\gamma$, $\delta$, $\nu$ and $\eta$, to follow nomenclature coined by Fisher\footnote{Fisher standardised definitions and formulas for critical point singularities in 1966 \cite{FisherHistorical}.}, describe the singularities of the ``major'' physical quantities when approaching the critical point {{$h=0,\ t\to 0^\pm, \, t=0,\ h\to 0^\pm $}}, namely:

-and that of the correlation function right at the critical point, \be g_\infty( t=0,h=0,\vac x)\sim\frac{1}{|\vac x|^{d-2+\eta}}. \ee In these expressions, $t$ and $h$ measure the distance to the critical point, $t=T-T_c$ and $h=H-H_c$ (with usually $H_c=0$).\footnote{For a discussion of the quality of scaling in terms of the variable $t=T-T_c$ and in terms of $ \tau=\beta_c-\beta$, with $\beta=(k_BT)^{-1}$, see {the work of Ian Campbell and colleagues,} e.g. \cite{PhysRevLett.97.117202,Berche_2008}.
-Here we conform to the most standard choice, but we stress that $\beta_c-\beta$ is {to be} preferred in numerical estimates.} As stated, the subscript indicates the thermodynamic limit, where the typical size $L$ (hence number of interacting degrees of freedom) tends to infinity.
+and that of the correlation function right at the critical point, \be g_\infty( t=0,h=0,\vac x)\sim\frac{1}{|\vac x|^{d-2+\eta}}. \ee In these expressions, $t$ and $h$ measure the distance to the critical point, $t=T-T_c$ and $h=H-H_c$ (with usually $H_c=0$).
+As stated, the subscript indicates the thermodynamic limit, where the typical size $L$ (hence number of interacting degrees of freedom) tends to infinity.
 The symbols ``$\simeq$" and ``$\sim$" in equations (\ref{eq-1})--(\ref{eq-5}), although widely used in the context of critical phenomena, may require some clarification.
 They are in no way to be understood as the same as the {equality} sign ``=".
 The first symbol is usually used with the meaning of an equivalence or first approximation between functions, while $\sim$ refers to a similarity between functions.
 We could say that $c_\infty( t)\simeq\frac{A^\pm}{\alpha} |t|^{-\alpha}$, and $c_\infty( t)\sim |t|^{-\alpha}$, but each of these are in no way complete --- tradition holds that they imply there is something more.
-It is to be understood that upon this {\em singular} behaviour can be superimposed a so-called regular ``signal'' (e.g. $D_0+D_1 |t|+\dots$).
-It should also be understood that the leading singular behaviour itself may need to be completed by corrections to scaling when we consider the physical quantity further away from the transition temperature.
-The expression for $c_\infty( t)$ then takes a form which can become daunting, e.g.
+It is to be understood that upon this {\em singular} behaviour described by the critical exponent $\alpha$, there could be a bunch of regular terms (e.g. $D_0+D_1 |t|+\dots$).
+It should also be understood that the leading singular behaviour itself may need to be completed by correction terms called corrections to scaling which may play a role further away from the transition temperature.
+The expression for $c_\infty( t)$ then may take a form like\cite{BERCHE20107}

-Together with the amplitude and exponent associated with the leading singularity, $A^\pm$ and $\alpha$, there appear corrections to scaling due to the presence of irrelevant scaling fields ($a_n^\pm$ and $\omega$, ${a'}_n^\pm$ and $\omega'$, \dots), analytic corrections due to non-linearities of the relevant scaling fields ($b_n^\pm$), or multiplicative logarithmic corrections ($\hat\alpha$).
-These logarithmic coefficients may have different origins (see e.g. in Refs.~\cite{PrivmanEtAl,Kennalog,KennaPRL1,KennaPRL2} and references therein).
+The amplitudes $A^\pm$ and exponent $\alpha$ are associated with the leading singularity.
+The corrections to scaling due to irrelevant fields are denoted as $a_n^\pm$ and $\omega$, ${a'}_n^\pm$ and $\omega'$, \dots.
+There might be also analytic corrections associated to non-linearities of the relevant scaling fields (here $b_n^\pm$).
+Eventually, multiplicative logarithmic corrections (here $\hat\alpha$) may be observed.
+These corrections may have different origins and are discussed in Refs.~\cite{PrivmanEtAl,Kennalog,KennaPRL1,KennaPRL2}.
 They can occur in particular right at the upper critical dimension.

 This being said, four scaling relations exist among the six standard critical exponents, \bea &\nu d=2-\alpha, \\ &\alpha+2\beta+\gamma=2, \\ &\beta(\delta -1)=\gamma, \\ &\nu(2-\eta)=\gamma, \eea and, as a consequence, the knowledge of two of them is enough to {derive} all the others.